Subscribe on your favorite playerListen on Apple Podcasts Listen on Spotify Listen on Stitcher Listen on Google Podcasts

-For the first Alzheimer’s Talks of 2017, we were joined by Dr. Scott Turner of Georgetown University to discuss a fascinating new clinical trial that repurposes an existing drug.
+For the first Alzheimer’s Talks of 2017, we spoke with Dr. Scott Turner of Georgetown University to discuss a fascinating new clinical trial that is exploring the repurposing of an existing drug, as a potential new Alzheimer's treatment.

-Dr. Turner is one of the nation’s foremost clinical researchers in Alzheimer’s and is Professor of Neurology at Georgetown University Medical Center, medical co-director of Georgetown Translational Neurotherapeutics Program and Director of the Memory Disorders Program.
+Dr. Turner is one of the nation’s foremost clinical researchers in Alzheimer’s.
+He is Professor of Neurology at Georgetown University Medical Center, medical co-director of Georgetown Translational Neurotherapeutics Program and Director of the Memory Disorders Program.

 Here are a few key highlights from the call: